Gordon Ramsay's beef Wellington

+Gordon Ramsay's beef Wellington recipe looks so impressive but takes just 20 minutes to prepare, made with beef fillet, mushrooms and readymade pastry.
 Gordon Ramsay says: 'This is an impressive dish and one that's easier than it looks.
 This beef Wellington makes a great alternative to a Sunday roast, or try it out for a romantic meal.'
 The whole family are going to love tucking into this pastry parcel filled with tender beef, mushrooms and mustard.
 It looks so impressive, but it's simple when you follow Gordon Ramsay's recipe as it works every time.
 It takes just 20 mins to prepare, making a straightfoward recipe using just simple ingredients - you'll need prime beef fillet and readymade pastry, and it will come together very quickly.
-Try it for a special occasion, an alternative Christmas roast or New Year's Eve dinner.
+Try this beef Wellington for a special occasion, an alternative Christmas roast or New Year's Eve dinner.
 This is one of our most popular recipes, so you know it's a real favourite!

 Put the mushrooms into a food processor with some seasoning and pulse to a rough paste.
 Scrape the paste into a pan and cook over a high heat for about 10 mins, tossing frequently, to cook out the moisture from the mushrooms.
 Spread out on a plate to cool.